 There are also many pub bars, such as Murphys, Highlander, Town Club, and 2 Brothers bar, where they specialize in the more relaxed side of nightlife.
 There, you can enjoy plenty of drinks along with uplifting music until sunrise.

-For lovers of classical music and cocktails, right next to the Tango is the famous Franco's Bar, a historic and award-winning bar that has been open for almost 60 years on the island.
+For lovers of classical music and cocktails, right next to the Tango is the famous Franco's Bar, a historic and award-winning bar that has been open on the island for almost 60 years.

 If you are not convinced by any of the above and want a combination of striking views, good music, dance, and delicious cocktails, then the Tropical Bar is the way to go!
 This small bar at the top of the stairs leading from Fira to the old port looks like it came from a Hemmingway book.

-It operates from the afternoon with relaxed R'n'B, Jazz, and Indie music until the early hours of the morning with loud dance beats, offering iced drinks and beers during the day, a great spot with a unique view to enjoy the sunset.
+It operates from the afternoon with relaxed R'n'B, Jazz, and Indie music until the early morning hours with loud dance beats, offering iced drinks and beers during the day, a great spot with a unique view to enjoy the sunset.

 It is also one of the few places where everyone, including both the staff and customers, forget every trouble of their lives and give in to the endless fun.
-So if you plan to enjoy the sunset there, make sure you are there in time and try one of the signature cocktails.
+So, if you plan to enjoy the sunset there, ensure you are there in time and try one of the signature cocktails.

 Suppose you are looking for a more relaxing place to enjoy the sunset in Santorini.
 In that case, we can comfortably recommend both the Palia Kameni bar and the Vlounge Cafe & Cocktail bar on the rooftop of Panorama Boutique Hotel.

-Special mention should be made of some stores that have managed to stand out due to their character.
+Special mention should be made of some stores that have stood out due to their character.
 One of them is Hassapiko, a historical former butcher shop that became a bar in the enchanting Oia, where the mood reaches new highs almost every night, giving a dose of exciting nightlife to the otherwise peaceful settlement in the north of Santorini.